Chart Color Schemes

 Gayndah features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 61.6% of all households, including 19.6% couples with children, 30.3% couples without children, and 11.1% single parent families.
-Non-family households comprise the remaining 38.4%, with lone person households at 34.6% and group households at 3.9%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.
+Non-family households account for the remaining 38.4%, with lone person households at 34.6% and group households comprising 3.9%.
+The median household size is 2.2 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households